radetich/mariarm-ex/enhancements/README.md

 The Mario head intro is the only exception which is still rendered at 30 FPS.

-This is the 60fps patch from [sm64-port](https://github.com/sm64-port/sm64-port/tree/master/enhancements) adapted for sm64ex.
+This is the 60fps patch from [sm64-port](https://github.com/sm64-port/sm64-port/tree/master/enhancements) adapted for sm64ex, and then for mariarm64.